[Updated] Google Home app on iOS doesn't show router/access point names correctly in Wi-Fi section for some users, fix in the works

-This clearly shows that Google is dedicated towards fixing the known issue on iOS Home app and wants affected users to keep calm while devs work on it.
+This clearly shows that Google is dedicated to fixing the known issue on the iOS Home app and wants affected users to keep calm while devs work on it.

 We’ll be continuously keeping an eye on the issue and will be updating the story in case of any progress, so make sure to check back again.